bitrise-io/devcenter/_articles/en/getting-started/connecting-to-services/connecting-to-services-index.md

 ---
 To use all the features Bitrise offers, you might want to connect to services such as your Git provider or to any of the Apple services you use.

-Our guides explain how to connect your GitHub/GitLab/Bitbucket account to your Bitrise account (or a self-hosted GitLab instance to your Bitrise account if your Organization uses it).
+Our guides explain how to connect your GitHub/GitLab/Bitbucket account to your Bitrise account (or a self-hosted GitLab instance to your Bitrise account if your Workspace uses it).
 You can connect only one account from a certain Git provider to Bitrise.
 You can disconnect and connect a new from another Git provider at any time.

 Check out our guides: